You Are Not Alone

-Missed Miscarriage - This miscarriage is often discovered at a scan, where there is found to be no heartbeat, and often a smaller than weeks gestation foetus.
+Missed Miscarriage - This miscarriage is often discovered at a scan, where there is found to be no heartbeat, and often a smaller than weeks gestation fetus.
 You may have had no symptoms and be expecting to see a little flutter of a heartbeat in the scan.

-Threatening Miscarriage - This is light bleeding, pain similar to period pain, the nausea and tender breasts of pregnancy have disappeared, and you may have a sense of 'no longer being pregnant".
+Threatening Miscarriage - This is light bleeding, pain similar to period pain, nausea and tender breasts of pregnancy have disappeared, and you may have a sense of 'no longer being pregnant".
 You may experience these symptoms for days or weeks prior to losing the baby.

 HOWEVER - if there is no pain, and only light bleeding - it may be normal spotting around the time your period is due.
 Your pregnancy may continue as normal.

 Inevitable Miscarriage - This is when the cervix opens and the placenta comes away from the uterine wall.
 Symptoms include heavy bleeding, pain like contractions or bad period pain, faintness and nausea, passing pieces of the placenta that look like clots, feeling shivery or unwell.
 This type of miscarriage may occur after 16wks and may happen very quickly

 Incomplete Miscarriage - This occurs when some of the pregnancy tissue remains in the uterus - commonly between 6-12 weeks.
 There are several ways this can be dealt with - a dilatation and curettage (also known as a "D+C"), tablets to induce normal delivery, or a 'wait and see'.

 Complete Miscarriage - If you have passed the fetus, you will only need monitoring until the cervix closes, which is when the bleeding will slow and stop, the physical pain will disappear.

 You need to look after yourself.
 Whilst nothing can, unfortunately, be done to save the pregnancy, you may still need medical help.